Understanding Credit Rating for Businesses in India

 India Ratings is a subsidiary of the esteemed Fitch Group.
 It provides credit rating in India for a wide range of entities, including insurance companies, banks, and urban local bodies

-India Ratings is recognized by SEBI.
+India Ratings is recognised by SEBI.
 It also holds the distinction of being acknowledged by the RBI and the National Housing Bank.

 Navigating Credit Rating in India